American Federation of Teachers Costly Staff Spending

 But the bad news is that AFT may still lose revenue.
 One reason: The abolishing of collective bargaining and forced dues collections in Wisconsin, Tennessee, and Michigan.
 This has resulted in AFT losing teachers who realize that they don’t have to pay into unions that don’t represent their interests.

 Another problem for the union: More of its affiliates and locals are either merging with those of the National Education Association or striking affiliation agreements with it.
 Membership declines forcing such mergers is one reason.
 But as seen in California, where the AFT’s United Teachers Los Angeles has struck a joint affiliation deal with NEA, the AFT’s larger locals are realizing that such triangulation gives them stronger influence over education policy at state and local levels.

 But the gains for the big locals (who honestly don’t need AFT affiliation anyway) means both lost revenue for AFT as well as the ability to keep locals from straying away from the party line.
-[There’s also that pesky matter of being forced into a merger with NEA, a matter long-discussed among hard-core traditionalists.]
 Given the rancor from AFT rank-and-filers over strong-arm moves by national to remove wayward leaders in locals such as Detroit, expect more large locals to strike joint affiliation agreements or even break away from the national union in the near-future.